 Horizontal Gaze Nystagmus (HGN) Field Sobriety Test

-One of the standardized field sobriety tests (FSTs) used by law enforcement for a DUI arrest is the Horizontal Gaze Nystagmus test, often abbreviated as the HGN Field Sobriety Test.
+One of the standardized field sobriety tests (FSTs) used by law enforcement for a DUI arrest is the Horizontal Gaze Nystagmus (HGN) Field Sobriety test, often abbreviated as the HGN FST.

-The manual used to train all officers in the United States, the NHTSA manual, contains the instructions and strict testing protocol for this test.
-Those instructions read as follows:
+The manual used to train all officers in the United States, the NHTSA manual, contains the instructions and strict testing protocol for this test because it is believed to be strongly correlated with alcohol impairment at or above a .08% blood alcohol level.
+The HGN instructions from the manual read as follows:

 Horizontal Gaze Nystagmus

-The Horizontal Gaze Nystagmus (HGN) test checks for involuntary jerking of the eyes as they gaze to the side.
-The test begins by the Deputy placing the tested person in the instructional stance where the feet are placed together and the arms are kept to the side.
-The tested person is told to maintain that position until told other wise and asked if they understand.
+The Horizontal Gaze Nystagmus (HGN) Field Sobriety Test checks your eyes for involuntary jerking as you gaze to the side.
+The test begins by the police officer placing the tested person in the instructional stance where the feet are placed together and the arms are kept to the side.
+The tested person is told to maintain that position until told otherwise and asked if they understand.
 Once the tested person is in the in the instructional position the Deputy must qualify the tested individual as a candidate for the test by ensuring that the eyes exhibit equal tracking and have equal pupil size.
 If the eyes do not track equally or the pupils are of different size the person is not a candidate and the test shall not be conducted.
+(And those symptoms may have other causes than intoxication).

 If found to be qualified, the test is conducted with the Deputy presenting a stimulus for the tested person to fix their vision upon.
 The stimulus is placed approximately 12-15 inches in front of the individuals face slightly above eyebrow level.
 The test consists of the Deputy moving the stimulus horizontally at designated speeds.
 While doing this, the testing Deputy looks for horizontal jerking in the eyes at different positional locations.